 Just like with the watering process, more is not always better.
-Be sure to find out the nutrient needs of your plants and correspond this with what your chosen fertiliser has to offer.
-You should also note that overuse of synthetic fertilisers is particularly dangerous to all plants so be careful with this!
+Be sure to find out the nutrient needs of your plants and correspond this with what your chosen fertilizer has to offer.
+You should also note that overuse of synthetic fertilizers is particularly dangerous to all plants so be careful with this!

-The best way to ensure you are doing the right thing by your plants is to simply read the instructions on your fertiliser and follow them to the letter as this will be the best method and the way in which the fertiliser is designed to be used.
+The best way to ensure you are doing the right thing by your plants is to simply read the instructions on your fertilizer and follow them to the letter as this will be the best method and the way in which the fertilizer is designed to be used.

 4. Poor spacing

 When you purchase a new plant you should research how large it will grow and ensure you leave enough space around it for it to thrive as it should do.
 By planting your blooms too close together the roots will get damaged causing the plant to eventually die.
 You will also find that it will affect other plants just as badly, so, do some research and keep things spread out.

 5. The wrong time of year

 Whilst you may be dying to get your green fingers out in January, for some plants this may be the wrong time of year, so it’s important that you plant at the right time to ensure it survives as long as possible.

 If you have Spring bulbs, they should be planted around November/December time in order to really look beautiful during the Spring months.
 However, each plant will say on its packaging when they should be planted and when you can expect to see their blooms.

 Whilst these five common mistakes are nothing that can’t be fixed it’s also worth noting that you should keep an eye out for any bugs or insects.
 During the summer months, you’re guaranteed to find a snail or slug eating your beautiful blooms and ruining your flower display, so it’s vital that you nip it in the bud immediately.